marianabocoi/kubernetes-goat-killer-koda/scenario01/step01.md

 [ACCESS The Goat port 1230]({{TRAFFIC_HOST1_1230}})

-# Step by step
-To get a step by step walkthrough, click next and you will be guided on how to find the flag.

 ### If the page does not load click on the code below:
 ```
 kubectl get pods --namespace default -l "app=build-code"